 As an historic neighborhood, Old Braeswood’s Architectural Reviews will take into account a project’s characteristics including authenticity of style (ie. established historical or contemporary architectural examples), quality of design and materials; a design supportive of the original intent for a suburban garden community with discrete garage and fencing locations; harmony with the neighborhood (contextual compatibility and sensitivity to integrate with the surrounding homes) as well as trees and shrubbery that retain an open, garden like appearance from the street.

 SUMMARY OF RESTRICTIONS

-Old Braeswood was developed in 3 sections beginning with Braeswood Addition, Section 1, along Main Street in 1928.
-Construction In Braeswood Addition (Section 2) and Braeswood Extension (Section 3) continued into the 1960’s.
-As a result, Old Braeswood Property Owners Association (OBPOA) is responsible for enforcing three distinct sets of Deed Restrictions, which often vary from Section to Section.
-Fortunately, many of the restrictions are common to the entire area.
-The following is a brief summary used by OBPOA.
+Old Braeswood was developed in 3 sections beginning in 1928 with Braeswood Addition Section 1, which lies along Main Street and east of Kelving.
+Construction in Braeswood Addition (Section 2) and Braeswood Extension (Section 3) continued into the 1960’s and included mid century modern style homes.
+Old Braeswood Property Owners Association (OBPOA) is responsible for enforcing three distinct sets of Deed Restrictions, which vary slightly from section to section.
+Fortunately, most of the restrictions are common to the entire area.
+The following is a brief summary of the Restrictions used by OBPOA.